-If you have the authoritative and useful content, but don’t show up anywhere near front and center, what have you really accomplished?
+If you have authoritative and helpful content but don’t show up anywhere near front and center, what have you really accomplished?
 Zilch.
 That's why you need to optimize your content for maximal exposure on search engines.

-The thing is, search engines are a lot like people, they don’t like being manipulated.
+The thing is, search engines are a lot like people; they don’t like being manipulated.
 A search engine best serves its users when it turns up the type of things that people want to see.
-To do this, it operates according to certain rules and implements certain heuristics when crawling the internet to index the mess of information.
+To do this, it operates according to specific rules and implements certain heuristics when crawling the internet to index the mess of information.

-Tasked with mapping the thick jungle of the internet, search engines look to identify what might be valuable to whom and what’s little more than brush.
+Tasked with mapping the thick jungle of the internet, search engines look to identify what might be valuable to whom.
 These context clues include: